demidenm/openneuro_glmfitlins/statsmodel_specs/ds004920/group_socialdoors/README.md

 - For each contrast: effect size maps (beta values), t-statistic maps, z-statistic maps and variance maps

 ### 1.3.
 Subject- and Group-level Analyses
-**Within-subject combination**: After the GLM was computed for each subjects' run, multiple runs per subject were combined using Nilearn's *compute_fixed_effects* function with precision weighting disabled (`precision_weighted=False`), implementing a fixed-effects model across runs within each subject. **Group-level model**: The resulting subject-level average statistical maps were entered into a random-effects group analysis using a two-sided one-sample t-test against zero to estimate population-level activation patterns.
+**Group-level model**: Subject-level statistical maps (single run per subject) were entered directly into a random-effects group analysis using a two-sided one-sample t-test against zero to estimate population-level activation patterns.
 This approach treats subjects as a random effect, allowing inferences to generalize to the broader population.
 Resulting group maps were not cluster corrected but thresholded at z > 2.3 for display purposes (see section 5).
 More details and images are provided below.

 ## 2. Additional Analytic Details

 ### 2.1 BIDS Stats Model Structure
 - Run-level models: Yes
-- Subject-level models: Yes
+- Subject-level models: No
 - Dataset-level models: Yes

 ### 2.2 Regressors of Interest